homan-uppu/writing/Essays/On college/Why college is outdated.md

 In the absence of any perceived low risk alternative to learning, people will fall back on existing systems, believing that since they worked in the past, there's a chance it'll work now.

 Unfortunately, they don't realize that the past is long gone and college no longer works today.
 And because the results aren't immediate, it'll take someone a few years to realize the truth, that they have to train their mind in a radically different way than they did in college, in order to thrive in this world.
-### Promising directions
+### What's next?

 How do we build a better learning system that scales to the hundreds of millions across the world that desperately need it?
 That trains people to have the necessary competence, creativity, ingenuity to thrive in this highly technologically leveraged world?

 ** Need to refute the counter that "what if there won't be enough jobs for this kind of training" - this counter fails because the world is a positive sum game.
 Reference the Naval thought experiment (which I think explains this incredibly well).

 **Short / medium-term:**
-- Policy changes to unlock capital to spend on alternate education routes.
+- **Policy changes** to unlock capital to spend on alternate education routes.
 One sized fits all doesn't work for creative skills.
 People need to be able to choose how they spend money to learn.
 Instead of subsidizing state / local schools, just give people the money for them to spend on choosing their own learning path.
 Right now, people are actually penalized for wanting to learn in their own way - outside of the traditional college system.
+	- Need to talk about how the government trying to run educational institutes doesn't work.
+The better approach would be to subsidize internet and perhaps a device to access the internet, and just give them money to spend on online courses, etc. to learn themselves.
+That's far better use of capital than to waste money on things that will no longer translate to great educational outcomes.
+	- I'd also work on propaganda to increase nationalism - in order to attract the best minds of my country to come back and teach.
+Get the talent, give them resources, and have THEM train the next generation.
+	- (Not sure if digging into this is that necessary here.
+I just want to emphasize the importance of this issue more than anything).
 - Investing in individuals -> web3 is interesting in this regard.
-But tough to do.
+But tough.
+Due to regulations.
+The technology isn't the difficult part, it's the legal / regulatory challenges in letting people "invest" in individuals in the same way they invest in companies.
+But, this is the only model that makes sense.
+Hmm...
 - Learning copilots. -> This is a compelling direction.

 Learning ecosystems around tools -> Notion, Replit, Figma, Midjourney.